Can I Give My Dog the Flu?

 It's important to know that Canine Influenza (a.k.a. the "Dog Flu") is a real thing.
-However, it's different from the pandemic that has all of America keeping their hand sanitizer within arm's reach.
+However, it's different from the one that sweeps through your family, keeping you and the kiddos miserable in bed for days.

 THOUGH THERE ARE SOME SIMILARITIES IN SYMPTOMS, THERE IS NO CONCLUSIVE EVIDENCE THAT DOGS CAN CATCH THE FLU FROM HUMANS, OR VICE VERSA.